I am a Thomas D. and Virginia W. Cabot Professor in the Department of Electrical Engineering and Computer Science.

-I am a Professor in the Theory of
+I am also a member of Theory of

-High-dimensional computational geometry (including approximate nearest neighbor search), data stream algorithms, sparse recovery, compressive sensing, sub-linear algorithms.
+High-dimensional computational geometry (including approximate nearest neighbor search), data stream algorithms, sparse recovery, compressive sensing, machine learning algorithms, learning-based algorithms.

 Conference PCs and journal editorial boards: